GRCDEV/ArduSim/help/usage.md

 * Simulation parameters:

     * *ArduCopter path*.
 The arducopter executable file is auto-detected if found in the same folder as ArduSim when running from a *.jar* file, or the root folder of the project when running in Eclipse IDE.
 In any other case, you need to manually locate the file.
     * *Speeds file*.
 The user must provide a *.csv* file with the maximum desired speed for the UAVs.
-One value per line and multicopter must be provided.
+One value per line/multicopter must be provided.
+    * *Starting altitude*.
+Ground altitude of all the simulated UAVs for simulations.
+On a real UAV, the starting altitude is provided by the GPS.
     * *Number of UAVs*.
 The user can select the number of multicopters to be simulated depending on the number of speed values in the previous file, the performance of the computer, and the properties of the protocol being developed.

 * Performance parameters: